suhasks123/IceDB/README.md

 ## Code:
 - Written in C++.
 - The application is a linux command-line application.
-- The code uses the Google C++ Style Guide (https://google.github.io/styleguide/cppguide.html).
+- The code uses the Linux Kernel coding style.

 ## Repo Structure:
 The Repo follows a standard C++ Project structure with: